T20X/notes/C++MemoryModelObjects.md

 The pointer_traits class template provides the standardized way to access certain properties of pointer-like types (fancy pointers, such as boost::interprocess::offset_ptr).
 The standard template std::allocator_traits relies on pointer_traits to determine the defaults for various typedefs required by Allocator.

 https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0653r2.html

+## std::calloc

+void* calloc( std::size_t num, std::size_t size );

+Allocates memory for an array of num objects of size size, initializes it to all bits zero (implicitly creating objects in the destination area)

+Initialization to all bits zero does not guarantee that a floating-point or a pointer would be initialized to 0.0 and the null pointer value, respectively (although that is true on all common platforms)

 ## construct_at